martvo/CS-433---Machine-Learning/README.md

-# Projects for the course CS-433 Machine Learning at EPFL 2018.
+## Projects for the CS-433 Machine Learning course at EPFL the fall of 2018